Black Gives Way to Blue: Music videos

 More music videos have been released in support of Black Gives Way to Blue than for any previous Alice in Chains release.
-Videos were released for "A Looking in View", "Check My Brain", "Your Decision", "Acid Bubble" (which is available as an interactive video on AliceinChains.com), "Last of My Kind" and "Lesson Learned".
+Videos were released for "A Looking in View", "Check My Brain", "Your Decision", "Acid Bubble" (which was made available as an interactive video on the band's website), "Last of My Kind" and "Lesson Learned".
 Three of the videos ("A Looking in View", "Acid Bubble", and "Lesson Learned") do not feature the band in any way, which is a first (the music video for "Get Born Again" featured glimpses of the band with images used from previous videos).

 An official video for "Private Hell" was published on Alice in Chains' official YouTube channel on September 27, 2019, to celebrate the 10th anniversary of Black Gives Way to Blue.
 The video features behind the scenes footage of the band on studio recording the album between December 2008 and January 2009.